 Goal: Open your heart chakra.
 It’s the key to creating abundance!

 The last part of a healthy lifestyle involves compassion.
 Learning to let things go.
 Lowering your expectations of everyone else, but staying highly accountable to your own moral code.

-We go into great detail about how to open the chakras in this free email series.
+We go into great detail about how to open the chakras in our other blog, Making Mindfulness Fun.
 The heart chakra is the doorway to true health.
 When we learn to forgive and love both ourselves and others, then it becomes easy to achieve a healthy lifestyle.

 I’m a work in progress just like you.
 We all have our issues, but as long as we are aware of what health and happiness mean to each one of us and are ready to commit the time, discipline, and hard work that is needed to achieve it, then The Good Life becomes the life you live every single day.

 You Don’t Have To Go It Alone

 Sometimes it’s faster to work with a coach who can see your staircase to health & happiness and implement a program that is realistic and successful.
 I’d love to help you create your version of a healthy lifestyle!
 Set up a coaching call and embody all parts of The Good Life.